ecmwf/metview-python/docs/api/functions/dewpoint_from_specific_humidity.rst

         e(q, p) = e_{wsat}(td)

-    where
+    where:

-        e is the vapour pressure
+        * e is the vapour pressure
-        e\ :sub:`wsat` is the saturation vapour pressure over water td is the dewpoint temperature
+        * e\ :sub:`wsat` is the saturation vapour pressure over water
+        * td is the dewpoint temperature